codebug-nc/Final-Project/README.md

 - Create three files inside your final project folder.
 For example: `fortune-teller.html`, `fortune-teller.css`, `fortune-teller.js`
 - Open the old project code
 - Copy/paste each file into the newly created file
+- Inside your new html file `fortune-teller.html` change the link to `script.js` to link to `fortune-teller.js`.
+- Inside your new html file `fortune-teller.html` change the link to `style.css` to link to `fortune-teller.css`.
 - Open the new html file in Chrome to make sure everything works.
 Example: `open fortune-teller.html`

 #### Mini Lessons